 Use of the District's systems, network or technology resources for any unlawful purpose is prohibited.

 Any use of the District systems or technology resources for commercial purposes is prohibited.

+School employees may not use an employee email address (@berkeley.net), the District email system, or technology resources to endorse particular candidates or urge passage or defeat of ballot measures..

-Excessive use of the District systems or technology resources for personal business is prohibited.
+Excessive use of the District systems or technology resources for personal activities is prohibited.

 Use of the network or personal electronic devices to intentionally access or process pornographic or adult sites with explicit sexual content or other inappropriate or derogatory material, is prohibited.
 Inappropriate texting or messaging is prohibited.